mithom/streamlabs_rpgGame/README.md

 self addition: while being attacked, cannot attack someone who isn't in your combat already -> for each combat group, only 1 person can defend/counter/flee default currency

+addition: add friends, being in same zone as a friend reduces death chance.
+Friends duel for fun (or piecoins) not until death

 idea for new minigame: the family game werewolfs